sammyklan3/everlast-frontent/README.md

 └── main.jsx # Vite entry point

 ---

 ## 🚀 Getting Started

 ### Prerequisites

-Make sure you have the following installed:
+Ensure you have the following installed:

 - **Node.js** v18+
 - **npm** or **yarn**